Thursday, January 21, 2010

 The lipid soluble structure of essential oils is very similar to our cell membranes.
 The molecules of essential oils are so small, their ability to penetrate into our cells happens quickly.
 When applied to the feet essential oils can travel throughout the body in a matter of minutes.

 In the human body, essential oils stimulate the secretion of antibodies, neurotransmitters, endorphins, hormones, and enzymes.
-Oils containing limonene have been shown to prevent and slow the progression of cancer.
+Oils containing limonene are very important to ward off the 'C' word.
 Other oils, like lavender, have been shown to promote the growth of hair and increase the rate of wound healing.
 They increase the uptake of oxygen and ATP (adenosine triphosphate), the fuel for individual cells.
 Research indicates that when essential oils are diffused, they can increase atmospheric oxygen and provide negative ions, which in turn inhibits bacterial growth.
 This suggests that essential oils could play an important role in air purification and neutralizing odors.
 Because of their ionizing action, essential oils have the ability to break down and render potentially harmful chemicals nontoxic.

 Because essential oils are composites of hundreds of different chemicals, they can exert many different effects on the body.
 Lavender oil can be used for burns, insect bites, headaches, stress and PMS, all at the same time.